sama-shah/candy_dispenser_physical_computing_project/README.md

 # Candy Dispenser

+Make sure to check out the user and development documentation pdf's uploaded as well

+Here is Particle Argon README.md:

 This firmware project was created using [Particle Developer Tools](https://www.particle.io/developer-tools/) and is compatible with all [Particle Devices](https://www.particle.io/devices/).

 Feel free to replace this README.md file with your own content, or keep it for reference.